kodcapsule/AI-Assisted-DevOps/Gen-AI for DevOps Engineers/Readme.md

 ![Automating Dockerfile creation](./images/Gen-AI.png)

 ## Project: Automating Dockerfile creation Using  Gen-AI Model
 Creating Dockerfiles is a routine task that is done by Cloud and DevOps engineers.
 AI shines in this area.
-This project automates the creation/generation of Dockerfiles for various programming language by using a python script together with  Gen-AI model.
+This project automates the creation/generation of Dockerfiles for various programming language by using a python script together with a  Gen-AI model.

 The python script takes as input a programming language  (e.g., Python, Node.js, Java) then Connects to the Ollama API running locally and generates an optimized Dockerfile with best practices for the specified programming language.
 Returns the Dockerfile content with explanatory comments

 ## Automated Dockerfile Generation Workflow
 ![Dockerfile Generation Workflow](image-1.png)

+## Prerequisites

+### 1. Install Python:
+You should install python on your computer. to install python use the official [Download](https://www.python.org/downloads/) and install python for your prefered OS.

-## Installing Ollama locally
+### 2. Installing Ollama locally
 **Step 1** To install Ollama locally visit the official page , [Ollama Download Page](https://ollama.com/download) and dwonload Ollama for your prefered OS
 ![Download Ollama ](./images/download-ollama.png)

 **Step 2** Install Ollama for your prefered OS **Linux**
 ```bash